CIS3296SoftwareDesignF21/dbvc/Week3.md

 List all accomplishments from the week for each team member.
 Remember that **every week**, each team member should have contributed to **at least one** task of consisting of writing code and **at least one** task of writing or reviewing texts or diagrams

 ### Anna
+- Added mutedMember class to begin working on moderation
+- Added CurseWordFilter class to moderate language sent in the server
+- Helped figure out how to initialize the server and avoid errors in role assignments of roles that don't exist --> this lead to the development of the !start command
+- Added CurseWordFilter class to UML class diagram
+- Added a sequence diagram for when a member sends in a message with a curse word
+- Started work on Calendar integration
+- Updated GitHub Projects board story progress for the week
+- Updated Week3.md
 ### Rachel
 - Update the GuildInit class to utilize Timer and TimerTask classes for role adding and removing the new member role
 - New member role automated creation by the bot on the guild where new member joins